 - By boat.
 NEW UPDATE as of August, 2018: There is no ocean entry of lava so boat trips are pointless.
 In addition, the local harbor near the lava flow was somewhat destroyed.

 - By Helicopter.
 This is the best way to get an overview of the Big Island and the history of the lava flows.
 The rides are so stable, even those with a fear of flying will be relaxed.
 It is also the most trouble free.
 No hiking, rough seas or getting rained on.
-Lava will appear as a reddish glow below.
+Lava will appear as a reddish glow below (if it starts again).
 The lava travels so slowly you won’t notice the flow, only the color change.
 The time you spend looking at any one spot is very limited.
 They don’t like flying low over populated areas, so often the distance to what is below isn’t close.
 You don’t take a helicopter ride for a focus on lava flow, but it is a great way of seeing the best of the Big Island.
 Cost is about $250.
 See www.bluehawaiian.com but there are others.